DMovies - Your platform for thought-provoking cinema

 La Palisiada

-Barely decipherable allegorical detective drama from Ukraine sets out to comment on the nation fast-changing soul and identity - live from the Official Competition of the 41st Turin International Film Festival
+Barely decipherable allegorical detective drama from Ukraine sets out to comment on the nation fast-changing soul and identity - showing at the London ICA on August 28th only

 This unusual Ukrainian movie takes place in March 1996.
 That’s just a few years after the nation’s independence from the USSR, and just before the last death penalties were carried out (as a consequence of the young country joining the Council of Europe).
 It is a period of transition.
 The past looks bleak.
 The future does not look particularly bright, either.
 Matters are often solved with close-range bullets, and justice is a concept as elusive as a flying unicorns.
 Ukraine is desperately conducting some soul-searching.
 The prices (an old harmonica at the local flea market costs a mere 1.3 million hryven) suggests that inflation is rampant and the economy in collapse mode.